Information for occupational school students

-The information below will be useful to current, prospective, and former private occupational school students.
+Find information for current, prospective, and former occupational school students.

 Table of Contents

-A student who believes that a school or a sales representative is not complying with the law may file a complaint with DOL by calling the telephone tip line for occupational schools at 617-727-6917 or filing a written complaint.
-The DOL Application for Complaint form is available here.
-Every complaint will be investigated, and appropriate cases will be prosecuted.
+A student who believes a school or sales representative is not complying with the law may file a complaint with DOL online or by mail.
+Every complaint is investigated, and appropriate cases are prosecuted.

-If your school closed unexpectedly and you were not able to complete your program of study, you may be eligible to obtain a refund of your tuition or participate in a "teach-out" of your program.
-For more information, please refer to the Closed School Bulletins for your school.
+If your school closed unexpectedly and you were not able to complete your studies, you may be eligible for a tuition refund or to participate in a "teach-out" of your program.
+Check the closed school bulletins for your school.

-Thinking about attending a private occupational school?
-The following links will prepare you with what questions to ask of schools, what resources are available for financing your training, and what consumer issues you should consider.
+Thinking about attending an occupational school?
+These links will help you know what questions to ask schools, what resources are available to finance your training, and what consumer issues to consider.

 Know Before You Go

-Here are some useful resources to jump-start your thinking.
-While some links are specific to college attendance, that information often applies as well to occupational school programs:
+Here are some resources.
+While some links are specific to colleges, that information often applies to occupational school programs.

-In addition, the following links will help you to think about some basic skills you might need to develop before you enroll:
+These links will help you think about some basic skills you might need to develop before you enroll.

-Finally, here are some links to useful resources that will assist you in determining how to finance your education:
+Here's some links to resources to help you decide how to finance your education.

-For students thinking ahead, or those who are considering transferring to another educational institution once they complete their training, the following links provide useful information to consider.
+For students planning ahead or thinking about transferring to another school after they finish their training, these links offer helpful information to consider.

-• MassTransfer is an interactive website for students seeking to transfer into a Massachusetts Community College or other Massachusetts Public College.
-The site contains information on the what, why, and how to transfer; provides information on the MassTransfer Block; and, links to the transfer counselors at the public colleges.
+• MassTransfer is an interactive website for students seeking to transfer into a Massachusetts community college or other Massachusetts public college

-• Division of Apprentice Standards (DAS) is the state agency responsible for promoting, developing, and servicing registered apprenticeship programs in the Commonwealth of Massachusetts.
+• Division of Apprentice Standards (DAS) is the state agency responsible for promoting, developing, and servicing registered apprenticeship programs in Massachusetts

-By law, private occupational schools licensed by the Division of Occupational Licensure may advertise accreditations only from agencies approved by the U.S. Department of Education (USDOE).
-For a listing of USDOE-approved accrediting agencies, please visit the Office of Postsecondary Education's (OPE) website.
-Please note that when looking up a school or an accrediting agency on OPE's website, you must use the exact name of the school.
+By law, occupational schools licensed by the Division of Occupational Licensure (DOL) may advertise accreditations only from agencies approved by the U.S. Department of Education (USDOE).
+Find a listing of USDOE-approved accrediting agencies.
+Note that you must use the exact name of the school when looking up a school or accrediting agency.

 Online